NicolasMilliard/react-ts-rating-star/README.md

 # React TS Rating Star

-React TS Rating Star allows you to create a highly customizable rating star component with ease.
+React TS Rating Star allows you to create a customizable rating star component with ease.

-A working example can be found here: [TODO]

 ## How to use